christianwach/wpcv-woo-civi-integration/README.md

 ### ZIP Download

-If you have downloaded Integrate CiviCRM with WooCommerce as a ZIP file from the GitHub repository, do the following to install the plugin:
+If you have downloaded WPCV CiviCRM integration for WooCommerce as a ZIP file from the GitHub repository, do the following to install the plugin:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/plugins/wpcv-woo-civi-integration`
 2. Make sure *WooCommerce* is activated and configured